 Use a portable hard drive or a flash drive, also known as a jump drive.
 They range in storage sizes.

-This used to be one of my pet peeves.
+It used to be one of my pet peeves.
 My husband always insisted on keeping the manufacturer's boxes.
-I'd end up recycling them a few months after our move, then I'd regret it when it came time to move again.
+I'd end up recycling them a few months after our move; then I'd regret it when it came time to move again.

 You'd think I'd learn.